Fewnity/Xenity-Engine/Web site sources/src/presentation.md

 # Presentation of Xenity Engine

 Xenity Engine is a crossplatform game engine based on GameObjects and Components for PlayStation Portable, PsVita, PS3 and Windows.
-Made in C++ 17.
+Made in C++ 17.<br>
+Xenity engine uses [Visual Studio Code](https://code.visualstudio.com/) to edit your scripts.

 [GitHub page here!](https://github.com/Fewnity/Xenity-Engine)